 So What is Sublimation Printing?

-In short, sublimation printing is transferring specific or sublimation dyes to a transfer sheet that then are imprinted or “sublimated” into textiles or other compatible materials by adding heat.
 The ink actually infuses into the shirt, fabric, mug, bag, phone case, etc, and creates a seamless design from seam to seam when high temperatures are added.

 The heat transfers are full color and pretty permanent.
 There is also no cracking or peeling of sublimation prints like you sometimes get when applying iron on vinyl to shirts with heat transfer vinyl.

 There is no thickness to the sublimation transfers since it actually embeds into the poly surface of the material.
-In essence, Infusible Ink transfer sheets are sublimation sheets that have already been printed.
+In essence, Cricut Infusible Ink transfer sheets are sublimation sheets that have already been printed.

 It is also different than screen printing.
 The final product of a screen print will have paint on top of the shirt and not infused.